The King’s Lynn Hanse Day 2021

-The last International Hanse Day festival took place in King’s Lynn on 21st and 22nd May 2016, the grand two-day event celebrating the town’s membership with the New Hanse League.
+The last International Hanse Day festival took place in King’s Lynn on 11th and 12th May 2019, the two-day event celebrating the town’s membership with the New Hanse League.

 The annual Hanse Day celebrations in King’s Lynn all began as we know it in 2009 when the Borough Council organised the town’s first ever Hanse Festival, and maritime merriment was had by all.
 During the festival weekend visitors enjoyed the sound of sea shanties and songs of the sea along the quayside, street theatre, an al-fresco food fair, heritage walk and much more maritime merriment.
 The majestic Lisa von Lubeck, a 15th Century caravel reconstruction, cruised up the River Great Ouse from its port in Lubeck, Germany to greet the crowds on the King’s Lynn quayside.